Hafizalimi7/test_driven_testing_functions_with_python/README.md

 - Running a single test case or test method:
 - Also you can run a single TestCase or a single test method:
-- $ python -m unittest test.test_greeting.Test_Greet
+- $ python3 -m unittest test.test_greeting.Test_Greet
-- $ python -m unittest test.test_greeting.Test_Greet.testing_greet
+- $ python3 -m unittest test.test_greeting.Test_Greet.testing_greet
 # Running all tests:

 - You can also use test discovery which will discover and run all the tests for you, they must be modules or packages named test*.py (can be changed with the -p, --pattern flag):

 - cd [directory]
--$ python -m unittest discover or python -m unittest
+-$ python3 -m unittest discover or python3 -m unittest